Dominisam98/Book-Management-System/README.md

 1. Ensure that you have Prisma CLI installed on your machine.

-2. Add the following generator definition to your Prisma schema in this file: book-management-system\prisma\schema.prisma

-**generator client {
-provider = "prisma-client-js"
-}**

 **npm run dev** ....to start the development mode

 **npm start** ....to start prod mode